Fine Finny Fiends: Oh, the sexism!

 1: Dawn Robbins, the starlet who's so enraptured by Batman that she pushes away every other guy.

 He's a professional, experienced criminal.
-She was not, and no intellectual match for him, hence the reason even Gordon and O'Hara seek the help of the Dynamic Duo to understand / uncover his schemes.2: Sophia Starr, the socialite who's too dense to realize that Penguin is scamming her, and still wants him after she finds out.
+She was not, and no intellectual match for him, hence the reason even Gordon and O'Hara seek the help of the Dynamic Duo to understand / uncover his schemes.

-The culture still places high value on beauty contests, the celebration / use of image (and associated behavior) almost above everything else, and most will do anything to get it / be a part of it, so that scene was just a mirror of the world at the time--and in many ways, today's world.3: Finella and the whole beauty queen backdrop is ripe for pushing sexist images.
+The culture still places high value on beauty contests, the celebration / use of image (and associated behavior) almost above everything else, and most will do anything to get it / be a part of it, so that scene was just a mirror of the world at the time--and in many ways, today's world.

 Beneath Wayne Manor